eschluntz/hex-wars/README.md

 ### Unit Production
 - Click on an owned factory (when no unit is on it) to open the production menu
-- Three unit templates available (built from components):
+- Three default unit templates available (built from components):
   - **Soldier** ($1000): Foot + MG + Capture — Speed 3, Attack 4, can capture buildings
   - **Tank** ($4000): Treads + Cannon + Armor — Speed 4, Attack 7, armored + AP
   - **Recon** ($1300): Wheels + MG — Speed 6, Attack 4, fast scout
 - Newly built units appear on the factory, deactivated for the current turn
 - Use number keys or arrow keys + Enter to select

+### Unit Designer (Lab)
+- Click on an owned lab to open the Unit Designer
+- **Design new units** by combining chassis, weapons, and system modules
+- Real-time validation shows weight limits and component compatibility
+- **Edit existing templates** by clicking on them in the list
+- Hover over components to see detailed stats in the tooltip area
+- Unavailable components are grayed out with explanatory messages
+- Each team has their own template library
+- Research system ready for future tech tree (unresearched components will be hidden)

 ### Building Capture
 - Units with `canCapture` ability (Soldier) can capture neutral or enemy buildings